An open letter from members of Coal Aston & Dronfield Against Fracking to residents of S18.

 Many medical professionals and concerned scientists are saying that there are poorly understood and potentially serious health risks associated with fracking.
 Medact stated in 2016 that” that the absence of an independent social, health and economic impact assessment of shale gas production at scale is a glaring omission” They also state that”given the availability of alternative sources of energy, these are grounds for placing an indefinite moratorium on shale gas production (a position adopted by many jurisdictions across the world) until such time that there is greater clarity and certainty about the relative harms and benefits of shale gas.”
 We would call for an outright ban, but for the same reasons.

 All through reports on fracking, there is much talk of very “unlikely incidents”, such as tremors, or well casing failures.
-Both these have happened in the UK in the first attempt for drilling and fracking, which hardly seems to conform to the idea of just how unlikely they are.
+In the USA, tremors and earthquakes are commonplace – indeed, frequent – in fracking areas, and both of these have happened in the UK in the first attempt for drilling and fracking, which hardly seems to conform to the idea of just how “unlikely” they are.
 However, the current Government has decided that it will continue its support of the oil and gas industry through large subsidies, whilst continuing to withdraw support for the very necessary renewables industry, where at least 20,000 jobs are thought to have already been lost across the UK because of the cuts.